davea42/libdwarf-regressiontests/README.md

 ##  What is dwarfdump-x86_64-ubuntu.O?

-Some of the tests involve dwarfdump emitting
+Some of the tests involve dwarfdump emitting gigabytes of text.
-Gigabytes of text.
 Keeping a text file with the expected dwarfdump output is impractical.
 Instead we run most tests with the dwarfdump built in the testing and with a baseline dwarfdump-*.O